justincasher/vantage/README.md

 # Vantage

+> *The essence of mathematical insight often comes from finding a new vantage point.*

 Vantage is a Python project designed to build and manage a mathematical knowledge base (KB).
 It leverages Lean 4 for formal verification, integrates with Large Language Models (specifically Google's Gemini) for potential code/description generation, and uses an SQLite database for persistent storage.

 For a conceptual overview and the motivation behind this project, see the introductory article: **[Introducing Vantage](https://justinasher.me/introducing_vantage)**.